pammacdotnet/TypstPaper/paper.typ

   parsers/themes), that can be further enhanced with #Codly (@fig:listing).
 / Built-in data loading: functions for JSON, CSV, XML, etc. (or XLSX with #ReXLlenT) for generating native tables or #Lilaq graphs.
 / Sequence diagrams: provided by #Chronos (@fig:sequence).
-/ Activity, class, component, entity relationship: and other diagrams can be created with Pintora text-to-diagram JavaScript library bundled as a Typst #Pintorita package, however due to inherited Wasm limitations these diagrams can significantly increase compilation time, i.e., up to several seconds.
+/ Activity, class, component, entity relationship: and other diagrams can be created with Pintora text-to-diagram JavaScript library bundled in the #Pintorita package.
+However due to inherited Wasm limitations, these diagrams can significantly increase compilation time, i.e., up to several seconds.
 As an example, @fig:compiler was also created with this package.

 #figure(
   placement: none,
-  text(font: "liberation sans", chronos.diagram(width: 65%, {
+  text(font: "liberation sans", chronos.diagram(width: 59.8%, {
     import chronos: *
     _par("a", display-name: "alice", show-bottom: false, color: softblueunir) _par("b", display-name: "bob", show-bottom: false, color: softblueunir)